top of page

 In this blog post, we share our highlights, and look at some history and top facts about this incredible cave system.
 We also include some things to know before visiting, how to get there, and also our exclusive guide to visiting Malaysia.
 We have some very special offers from our partners at Klook too!

-Please note that some of the links in this post are affiliate links, and at no additional cost to you, we may earn a commission if you make a purchase through these links.
+Please note that some of the links in this post are affiliate links.
+At no additional cost to you, we may earn a commission if you make a purchase through these links, which helps support our blog and keeps it free to use.
 Tap here for more information.

 The statue is a striking sight, standing tall against the backdrop of the Batu Caves.
 It is a symbol of the Hindu faith in Malaysia and a reminder of the rich cultural diversity of the country.
 Unveiled in 2006, it was built by the Tamil Malaysians and also happens to be the tallest statue of a Hindu deity in Malaysia.
-In fact, it is the third tallest statue of a Hindu deity in the world, at 42.7 meters (140 feet) tall.
-This is certainly fitting given the fact that Malaysia has a stark penchant for wanting to build very tall things!
-(Merdeka Tower anyone?)

 In all honesty we kind of thought it was a bat cave, perhaps a bit of a naïve assumption, but maybe an obvious one?
 Had you thought the same?
 Well, as it turns out ‘Batu’ actually means ‘Rock’ in Malay, which does makes sense when you think about it.
 When you know you know right!

 Ergo there were indeed no bats, but a LOT of birds.
 When we say birds we mean pigeons, and when say a lot we literally mean hundreds of them.
 Or at least it felt that way anyway.
 Many of them are being attracted by food from locals, encouraging the throngs of children to run after them, sparking a wave of feathers and flapping.
-This leaves plenty of opportunities for tourists and locals alike to pose for photos as the birds fly around them.
-Not something we are in to, but you can certainly have at ‘em if that is your thing.

 The ground is littered with bird poop, as are many of the surrounding temples, including the giant Lord Murugan.
 There are also a fair few monkeys loitering around, hanging from the surrounding temples, milling amongst the pigeons and holding a sharp eye for food, bottles and anything attractive that catches their eye.
 At first thought this seemed to be quite cute, but we have definitely heard the stories from other travellers and know to be weary of them.